This script only depends on:

 Welcome to YAMS (Yet Another Media Server)

-Instalation process should be really quick
+Installation process should be really quick

 We just need you to answer some questions